 And there's more…

 Not only is there a privacy issue in terms of our data but, if every move we make is watched, then that starts to have implications for our notion and feelings of freedom too, and that's rather key to the human experience.
 What's more, it might start to feel a little claustrophobic to have everything suggested to us thanks to our connected consumables.
 One might begin to lose the sensation of control over our own lives.
+And what happens if things all of a sudden go sour, and the wrong people get a hold of your data?

 Lastly, there's the environment to think of.
 This Internet of Things is going to mean truck loads of microprocessors and they require all sorts of rare metals in their construction.
 Not only are we going to be blasting out great continental swathes to mine them, we'll also need to find a decent way of disposing of the Palladium in your Android-powered microwave too.